Ildaron/2.Machine_learning_python/README.md

 2. Python naive bayes with iris dataset by python
 3. KNeighborsClassifier with iris dataset by python
 4. Random Forest Classifier with iris dataset by python
+5. Decision Tree Classifier with iris dataset by python